dharmeshdesai31/AWS_Lambda/README.md

-AWS Lambda project created using servlet.
+Servlet project for AWS lambda.